gaddobenedetti/qr_bill/README.md

 * `QRGenerator QRGenerator(QRBill data)` Basic constructor.
 * `Future<Widget?> getWidget({required double size, double margin = 0.05})` Outputs a single QR code (via the constructor) as a Flutter widget.
 * `Future<ByteData?> getBinary({required double size, double margin = 0.05})` Outputs the binary data of a single QR code (via the constructor), in a PNG format.
-* `drawCanvas(ui.Canvas c, {double margin = 0.0, required double size, Offset offset = const Offset(0.0, 0.0)})` Draws a single QR code (via the constructor), to a paint canvas.
+* `void drawCanvas(Canvas c, {double margin = 0.0, required double size, Offset offset = const Offset(0.0, 0.0)})` Draws a single QR code (via the constructor), to a paint canvas.
 Principally used by `BillGenerator`.

 ### BillGenerator

-* `BillGenerator BillGenerator(this.qrBills, {this.language = BillGenerator.english})` Basic constructor.
-Sets a list of QRBills for output, as well as the language to be employed.
+* `BillGenerator BillGenerator({BillGenerator language = BillGenerator.english})` Basic constructor.
+Also sets the language to be employed.
 * `Future<Uint8List?> getBinary(QRBill qrBill)` Outputs the binary data of a single Swiss QR bill payment slip, in a PNG format.
+* `Future<Widget?> getWidget(QRBill qrBill)` Generates and returns a Widget version of the Swiss QR bill payment slip for the supplied QRBill object.
+* `Future<List<Widget?>> getWidgets(List<QRBill> qrBills)` Generates and returns a list of Widgets for  the Swiss QR bill payment slips for inputted QRBill objec list.
-* `Future<Uint8List?> generateInvoices()` Outputs the binary data of all QRBills added with the constructor as Swiss QR bill payment slips, in a PDF format, one per page.
+* `Future<Uint8List?> generateInvoices(List<QRBill> qrBills)` Outputs the binary data of supplied QRBills as Swiss QR bill payment slips, in a PDF format, one per page.